OmarSotoGaytan/EPAM-Systems_Code-Test_Omar-Soto/README.md

 - The **Application** layer holds the business logic, which, in this case, corresponds to the **TextProcessor**.

 ### Infrastructure Layer
-- The **Infrastructure** layer serves as the integration point for external libraries that are outside the business logic.
+- The **Infrastructure** layer serves as the integration point for external libraries that are outside the business logic, in this case the one i'm using it's **signalr**.
 ### Testing
 - A separate project was created specifically for the unit tests to maintain a clear structure and organization.
 - **xUnit** and **Moq** were utilized for unit testing.